 Food containers must have a printed or affixed label.
-Imports will be allowed to clear Customs once a Spanish language sticker label is affixed that meets the requirements needed for the product to be marketed in Ecuador.
-An expiration date (i.e., "good through"), lot number, the sanitary notification code, the list of ingredients, and name of the importer reading "Importado por..." are required.
+Imports are allowed to clear Customs once a Spanish language sticker label is affixed that meets the requirements needed for the product to be marketed in Ecuador.
+Furthermore, containers require an expiration date (i.e., "good through"), lot number, the sanitary notification code, the list of ingredients, and name of the importer reading "Importado por...".

-A label is not permissible that contains words, pictures or other representations highlighting a product's medicinal, therapeutic, preventive, curative, nutritional, or special features which may misrepresent the real nature, origin, composition or quality of the product.
+A label containing words, pictures or other representations highlighting a product's medicinal, therapeutic, preventive, curative, nutritional, or special features which may misrepresent the real nature, origin, composition or quality of the product is not permitted.